What Is RSE In Primary Education?

 • Changes to the adolescent body.

-There are separate rules on withdrawing a child from Sex Education.
+There are separate rules for withdrawing a child from Sex Education.
 Sex education is separate from the Relationships and Health curriculum and parents can withdraw children from some or all of the lessons on Sex Education.
 The headteacher must grant a parent’s request to withdraw a child beforehand, and it’s useful to have good conversations with parents so that they understand fully what their child will be taught.

 Before making a request, parents should: